mworks/mworks/doc/expressions/index.rst

 Note that the unit operators and the plain-English logical operators (``not``, ``and``, and ``or``) are not case-sensitive.
 However, the type-conversion operators and all operators that begin with ``#`` (``#LT``, ``#AND``, etc.) *are* case-sensitive.

+Also, be aware that the division operator (``/``) always produces a floating-point result, even if both of its operands are integers.
+For example, ``1/2`` evaluates to 0.5, not 0 (as it does in some programming languages).

 Units
 ^^^^^